 Rumford is a somewhat small town located in the state of Maine.
 With a population of 5,676 people and two constituent neighborhoods, Rumford is the 53rd largest community in Maine.
-Rumford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Rumford has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Rumford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rumford are a mix of both white- and blue-collar jobs.
-Overall, Rumford is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Rumford who work in sales jobs (11.66%), office and administrative support (11.29%), and teaching (9.53%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rumford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rumford is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Rumford who work in sales jobs (13.34%), teaching (9.91%), and office and administrative support (8.76%).

 The people who call Rumford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rumford residents report their race to be White, followed by Native American.
-Important ancestries of people in Rumford include English, Irish, Italian, and French Canadian.
+Important ancestries of people in Rumford include English, Irish, French Canadian, and Italian.

 The most common language spoken in Rumford is English.
-Other important languages spoken here include French and Italian.
+Other important languages spoken here include French and Portuguese.